hatonthecat/Projectnaive/README.md

-# Much Naive about Naive
+# Much Naive about Naïve

 This repository seeks to explore the label of naïve in academic discourse.